seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 **NESTOR**
 And that Achilles, were his brain as barren
-As banks of Libya,---though, Apollo knows,
+As banks of Libya,--though, Apollo knows,
-'Tis dry enough,---will, with great speed of judgment,
+'Tis dry enough,--will, with great speed of judgment,
 Ay, with celerity, find Hector's purpose
 Pointing on him.